Canonical-AI-Inc/canonical/README.md

 ## Context-Aware Semantic Caching

-- **Context-Aware Semantic Caching.** High precision caching for conversational AI (i.e., Voice AI agents).
-Get cache hits only when it's [contextually appropriate](https://canonical.chat/blog/how_to_build_context_aware_semantic_cache).
+- **High Precision Semantic Caching.** For conversational AI (i.e., Voice AI agents), get cache hits only when it's [contextually appropriate](https://canonical.chat/blog/how_to_build_context_aware_semantic_cache).
 - **High Recall Semantic Caching.** For many AI applications, the Canonical AI Cache hit rate is above 20%.
 Even in open-ended conversations without much repetition, our cache gets hits in the beginning and end of a session.
 The first and final impressions are critical for user experience.
 - **Fast Semantic Caching.** Response times are ~50 ms for on-prem deployments and ~120 ms for over-the-network.
 - **Secure Semantic Caching.** Personally Identifiable Information (PII) is never cached so user data is safe.
 - **Tunable Cache Temperature.** You decide whether you want a cache hit to return the same response or differently phrased responses.
-- **One Call For Caching and Knowledge Retrieval** On cache misses, we retrieve knowledge (i.e., the R in RAG), which you augment and return to the user.
+- **One Call For Caching and Knowledge Retrieval.** On cache misses, we retrieve knowledge (i.e., the R in RAG), which you augment and return to the user.
-- **Simple Integration.** Deploy our LLM Cache one step upstream of your LLM call.
-If there’s a cache hit, don’t call your LLM.
-If there’s a cache miss, then update the semantic cache with the LLM completion after you’ve responded to the user.

 ## Integration